Collections, Cultures & Collaborations

 German Expressionist Prints from the Collection of Gus Kopriva, curated by Victoria DeCuir, Assistant Director of Exhibitions and Collections, featured artworks made in the first half of the 20th century by renowned German artists from the collection of Houston-based curator, gallerist and collector Gus Kopriva.

-This year, students study ceramic works from the exhibition Clay Between Two Seas: From the Abbasid Court to Puebla de los Angeles on view at the Crow Collection of Asian Art.
+This year, students studied ceramic works from the exhibition Clay Between Two Seas: From the Abbasid Court to Puebla de los Angeles on view at the Crow Collection of Asian Art.
 This exhibition features historic works from the Museo Franz Mayer in Mexico City, contemporary ceramics from Talavera de la Reyna in Puebla, and a selection of historic Chinese ceramics from the Crow Collection of Asian Art’s permanent collection.